Mermaid-Chart/vscode-mermaid-preview/README.md

 This gives a unique opportunity for the users, they can now preview and edit the diagrams by clicking the edit diagram link directly from within the markdown file.
 ![Auto-Detect Mermaid diagrams in Markdown files](https://docs.mermaidchart.com/img/plugins/vscode-plugin-markdown-view.png)

+### Mermaid Diagram Preview in Markdown File
+This extension enables **live preview of Mermaid diagrams** directly within the **Markdown preview** in VS Code.
+No need to leave your editor!

 ### Support .mmd file extension as Mermaid Markdown file
 Now we provide native support for the .mmd  extension.
 All the local mermaid diagrams will be loaded as a .mmd file.
 You can notice that the .mmd also has the Mermaid logo in the file explorer view.